multiversx/mx-template-dapp/README.md

 # @elrondnetwork/dapp-template
-The __Elrond Dapp Template__, built using [React.js](https://reactjs.org/) and [Typescript](https://www.typescriptlang.org/).
+The __Elrond Starter dApp__, built using [React.js](https://reactjs.org/) and [Typescript](https://www.typescriptlang.org/).
-This library will help you get up and running in offering a pleasent User Experience to Elrond Blockchain users.
+It's a template that provides the basics for Elrond authentication and TX signing.

 ## Requirements
 * Node.js version 12.16.2+